wanghaEMQ/ros2-ddsrawproxy/README.md

 ```
 cd /path/to/ros2_ws/src
-ros2 pkg create --build-type ament_cmake tutorial_interfaces
+ros2 pkg create --build-type ament_cmake nanomq_if
 ```

 ### Prepare your .msg

-Here we use a .msg from tutorial as an exmaple
+Here we provide a Ddstype.msg as an exmaple

 ```
-cd tutorial_interfaces
+cd nanomq_if
 mkdir msg
 echo "bool      bool_test
 int8      int8_test